fg6/forACT/README.md

 	cd /full/path/to/destdir
 	./mypipeline.sh align

+#### Step 3: prepare the files for ACT
-If there are no errors, then prepare the files for act running:
+If Step 2 gave no errors, then prepare the files for ACT running:

 	./mypipeline.sh prepfiles

+#### Step 4: Launch ACT
+If Step 3 gave no errors, then launch ACT: